Self-Transformation & Rebirth

 As I matured into teenage life, I was having so much fun at school and parties that my life was a bit of a “roller-coaster-ride”.
 And then all of sudden, something very tragic happened.
 And that something was my heart shattering into a million pieces due to some very unfortunate things and unusual circumstances, which I simply can’t go into here.
 The point of this story is to discuss the transformation which took place, which might help some people out of the darkness or onto a good path.

-People often refer to these painful episodes in our lives as “breakdowns”, but I can honestly tell to it was a complete death of who I was at the time.
+People often refer to these painful episodes in our lives as “breakdowns”, but I can honestly say it was a complete death of who I was at the time.
 But that death in many other ways was a birth of a much deeper new Self.
 I often ponder and refer to this change as being very similar to Oscar Wilde’s “The Happy Prince.”
 I strongly encourage you to think of that story in this way.

 When these experiences happen to us it’s like the big clock on the wall and time just stops.